um-grex/grex-docs/content/english/specific-soft/priroda.md

 ## User Responsibilities and Access
 ---

-The code is free for academic users, but is not open source.
+The code is free for academic users but is not open source.
 It is distributed on request by the Author, Dr. Dimitri N. Laikov.

-To access the Priroda code on Grex, the prospective users have to send us (support@tech.alliancecan.ca) a free-form email confirming that  they have read and agreed to abide by the following conditions:
+To access the Priroda code on Grex, the prospective users should send us (support@tech.alliancecan.ca) a free-form email confirming that  they have read and agreed to abide by the following conditions:

 **Conditions for the Priroda code access on Grex:**